Compare IPTV Subscription Plans

 The Six Nations rights deal in plain terms #

 The current Six Nations UK broadcast rights run through the 2025-2029 cycle as a free-to-air deal split between the BBC and ITV.
 There is no Sky or TNT Sports element to the international tournament — though TNT does hold the European club rugby (Champions Cup, Premiership) separately.
 The Six Nations was specifically protected as free-to-air sport under the listed events regime, which is the same Crown Jewels list that protects the FA Cup Final, the Grand National, the Olympics opening ceremony and Wimbledon.
+The official competition site at Six Nations Rugby's official site publishes the kick-off times and confirmed broadcaster for every fixture — a useful sanity-check before you commit to a sofa, a pub or a rail journey.

 The split between BBC and ITV alternates by match rather than by year.
 In any given round, two matches are typically on the BBC and one on ITV, with rotation across the championship to balance the audience numbers.
-This is different from the Premier League's complicated package model — every Six Nations match is on free-to-air UK TV, just on one of two channels.
+This is different from the Premier League's tangled rights map's complicated package model — every Six Nations match is on free-to-air UK TV, just on one of two channels.

 The Women's Six Nations is also on the BBC and ITV under the same agreement, with most matches on the BBC.
 The Under-20s and the Junior tournament are on different channels, sometimes on the BBC iPlayer red-button feed only.